bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-One of the most popular resources for testing microdata (as well as microformats and RDFa) is this <a href="https://developers.google.com/search/docs/guides/intro-structured-data">Google page about understanding how structured data works</a>.
-This page contains a link to a structured data testing tool that you can use to see how Google recognizes the semantic data you embed in your HTML code.
+<p>One of the most popular resources for testing microdata (as well as microformats and RDFa) is this <a href="https://developers.google.com/search/docs/guides/intro-structured-data">Google page about understanding how structured data works</a>.
+This page contains a link to a structured data testing tool that you can use to see how Google recognizes the semantic data you embed in your HTML code.</p>

 <h4>Testing a real interactive example with an "about page" for Michel Buffa</h4>

-Let's have a look now at a (small) example of an about page.
+<p>Let's have a look now at a (small) example of an about page.
 It renders as a very simple paragraph that explains who Michel Buffa is...
 But we embedded Microdata, so it's interesting to see how a search engine sees it, and how it may produce "augmented search results".

-<a href="https://jsbin.com/gunuzus/1/edit?html,output">Online example at JsBin</a>
+<a href="https://jsbin.com/gunuzus/1/edit?html,output">Online example at JsBin</a></p>

 <h4>Source code:</h4>